booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

 - the `main` crate acts as the driver for the function
 - the `function` crate contains the library with the `handle` function

-I opted for crates and followed the usual style of keep the code in `src` sub-directory and `Cargo.toml` in the root to maintain convention.
+I opted for crates and followed the usual style of keeping the code in `src` sub-directory and `Cargo.toml` in the root to maintain convention.

-Important note about the `function` crate, OpenFaaS expects to find a folder called `function`, if you call it anything else it will not copy the boilerplate code when a new function is created using the template.
+Important note about the `function` crate.
+OpenFaaS expects to find a folder called `function`, if you call it anything else it will not copy the boilerplate code when a new function is created using the template.

 The `main` crate pulls in the `function` crate as a dependency using a relative path.